 Each year, 30,000 Gibraltar Xmas 50p coins are commissioned based on COA.
 The number of 30,000 is a maximum no. that the Mint is allowed to mint coins.
-Note there is a unique position to the Mint, because the Mint is a private limited company not any government-owned minter.
-From the perspective of the Pobjoy Mint, the level of a certain number of coins is fundamentally important.
+Note the Mint itself has is a unique position in this case, because the Mint is a private limited company not any government-owned minter.
+From the perspective of the Pobjoy Mint, the level of a certain number of coins made is fundamentally important.

-I am aware that it is only a short part of Gibraltar Xmas series from 1988 to 2020 (so far).
+I am aware that it is only a short part of Gibraltar Xmas series from 1988 to 2020 (so far, 1993 and 2002 missing as well).
 The above coins illustrated are minted by the Pobjoy Mint.
 This is the reason that this short part exists.
 Xmas series either from the Isle of Man or Gibraltar are really good numismatic products in terms of design and technique.
-In modern time, it is hard to find such good art designed by heart and made by modern people with no commercial intension first.
+In modern time, it is hard to find such good arts designed by heart and made by modern people with no commercial intension first.